Apollo Ghost Review

 If you’re strapped for cash and already at the top end of your budget, though, the Ghost's standard brakes still perform very well.

 While hydraulic brakes are widely considered to be the best braking tech, there’s little to separate the Ghost from those scooters that lay claim hydraulics on their spec sheet.
-The EMOVE Cruiser, Varla Eagle One, and Mantis Base all fall into this category, but the Ghost's standard brakes match them all in terms of braking power.
+For instance, the Ghost's standard discs match the braking performance of the Mantis Base – which has semi-hydraulic brakes.
 For context, these braking setups – including that of the Ghost's standard discs – come to a stop in 3.4 meters from 15 mph.

 As for the Ghost's hydraulic discs, these bring you to a stop in just 3.0 meters.